 Conclusion

-Because the translator was not familiar with scientific and technological texts, which make the translator has to search and read scientific articles on the Internet or in the library.
-Refer to the articles related to the theme of the original text, and have a general understanding of the content and style of the original text.
-In addition, there are many computer terms and proper nouns in the original text.
-Only after referring to other translation materials can translators choose the best translation methods and techniques.

 The source text is a scientific article on technical communication.
 The translator completed the translation under the guidance of Nida's functional equivalence theory.
 This report introduces the background and completion of the project in detail, and analyzes the translation techniques and methods of such scientific and technological texts.
-This report analyzes the translation methods used at the lexical level and the translation techniques at the syntactic level, hoping to provide a reference for future translation studies.
+This paper analyzes translation methods from the lexical level: zero translation, literal translation and transliteration.
+In addition, it analyzes the translation techniques from the syntactic level: conversion, negation and division.
+Each translation method and skill is supported by translation examples.
+The translator hopes that it can provide a reference for future translation studies.

 References